 Your diploma will be mailed to the address you provide on your Graduation Application.
 If you prefer a different address, you must contact the Center for Student Services as soon as possible.

 I have a job opportunity and will need to show proof of graduation.
-What can I do if I do not have my diploma yet?
+What if I do not have my diploma yet?

 You can request an official transcript that will provide your graduation date and degree earned* or a “Certificate of Graduation” letter.